pluralsight/guides/draft/front-end-javascript/everything-you-need-to-know-about-javascript-objects/article.md

 ### Object literals

 The most simple way of object creation is using the literal notation.
-Here are some examples:
+The objects in previous examples are created using the literal notation.
+Here are some more examples:

 ```JavaScript
 var emptyObject = {};